 Double vs. Single Electric Breast Pumps

 Design-wise, electric breast pumps can have one or two flanges.
-A Double electric breast pump will be perfect if you’re short on time since they can pump both breasts simultaneously without loss of suction.
-Single electric breast pumps are slower, but they’re relatively more affordable than their double counterparts.
+A double electric pump will be perfect if you’re short on time since it can pump both breasts simultaneously without loss of suction.
+Single electric breast pumps are slower, but they’re relatively more affordable than their double electric pumps.

-If you are concerned about the time it takes to pump milk or you want a hands free breast pump, getting an electric breast pump plus a pumping bra will be a must — no other type can offer the same discretion and ease of use.
+If you are concerned about the time it takes to pump milk or you want a hands free breast pump, getting a double electric pump plus a pumping bra will be a must.

-Hospital grade breast pumps are the advanced versions of the double electric breast pump.
+If you want to invest in the best quality breast pumps on the market then a hospital grade pump is probably at the top of your list.
+Hospital grade breast pumps are the advanced versions of the double electric pump.
 Not only do they have stronger suction, but they also enable moms to fine-tune the programming to suit special medical conditions.

-Hospital grade breast pumps can be bulkier and pricer than average, but they can offer exactly what you need.
-A breast pump such as the Spectra S1 or S2 offers a hospital-grade that is both sleek and portable.
+Hospital grade breast pumps can be bulkier and pricier than average, but they can offer exactly what you need.
+A breast pump such as the Spectra S1 offers a hospital-grade that is both sleek and portable.